Demo-Simple-Analytyic-Platform/meta-data-model/.attachments/tutorials/1-Ingestions/1-Stock-Trade-Information.md

     - [3.
 Via the `meta-data-editor`](#3-via-the-meta-data-editor)
   - [Test Run and Validate Results (back to top)](#test-run-and-validate-results-back-to-top)

+---

+## User Story

+As an **analyst**, I want to access **historical stock trading data** for **Regions Financial Corporation (RF)**, So that I can **analyze the share’s behavior** and **calculate trading performance metrics** such as **losses, gains, and yield (rendement)**.

+### Additionals Infomation

+Loading trade data for the last 5 year should give a good impression of what is happing with the share.
+Next to **Regions Financial Corporation (RF)**, also make ***Koninklijke KPN N.V.
+(KPN.AS)*** aviablable.

-## Investication of structure of the dataset ([back to top](#implement-this-userstory))
+## Exploration of the dataset structure ([back to top](#table-of-content))

+Before we start designing the dataset, we must understand what the structure of the dataset is.
+For this purpose we\`ll be reusing various existing python procedures.

-What you see, is not always what you get.
-The python data pipeline is basically a web-scrapper and de `table` we want to extract may presentated differently on the webpage and is in html.
-So the first step is to fetch the file manually.
-We can do this by reusing the existing python code.
+With webpages, what you see, is not always what you get.
+The python data pipeline is basically a web-scrapper and the `table` we want to extract maybe presentated differently on the webpage and is in html.
+So the first step is to fetch the dataset manually.

 ### goto website

-The historical tade information can be found on the website of [yahoo](https://finance.yahoo.com/) here we can search for the desitred share.
+The historical trade information can be found on the website of [yahoo](https://finance.yahoo.com/) here we can search for the desired information.

-our first result is "https://finance.yahoo.com/quote/RF/", however these are not historcal data.
+Our first result is `https://finance.yahoo.com/quote/RF/`, however these are not historcal data.
 Exploring the website further, we`ll find link/button "Historical Data".
 By clicking this the website load a table with trade infromation on a daily basis for the past year.
 More exploration of the website reviels that specific periodes can be selected.
-Let doe only the last 5 Days.
+Let do only the last 5 Days.

-the url is now : "https://finance.yahoo.com/quote/RF/history/?period1=1752577325&period2=1753008901"
+The url is now : "https://finance.yahoo.com/quote/RF/history/?period1=1752577325&period2=1753008901"

 Let desect the URL
 - https://finance.yahoo.com/quote/ (this seems fixed)